Qwicen/cuda_hlt/readme.md

 You can check your compiler standard compatibility by scrolling to the `C++14 features` chart [here](https://en.cppreference.com/w/cpp/compiler_support).

 Optional: you can compile the project with ROOT.
-Then, trees will be filled with variables to check when running the VeloUT algorithm on x86 architecture.
+Then, trees will be filled with variables to check when running the UT tracking or SciFi tracking algorithms on x86 architecture.
+In addition, histograms of reconstructible and reconstructed tracks are then filled in the track checker, they are saved in the file output/PrCheckerPlots.root.
+Plots of efficiencies versus various kinematic variables can be created by running efficiency_plots.py in the directory checker/tracking/python_scripts.

 [Building and running inside Docker](readme_docker.md)